Colors for Kids – Learn Colors 1 to 10

 This is blue color.

-💡 Yellow is bright like sunshine; taxis and school buses use it.
+Yellow is bright like sunshine.
+Taxis and school buses often use yellow.

 Transcript